-Figure 6: EAGE/SEG Salt dome problem (case of f = 10 Hz, $927 \times 927 \times 287$ grid).
-Ritz and harmonic Ritz values (circles and crosses, respectively) of FGMRES(5) with three different variable preconditioners: \mathcal{T} (top left), $\mathcal{M}{3,W}$ (top right) and $\mathcal{T}{2,V}$ (bottom) along convergence.
-Note that the same scales have been used for the three plots.
+Figure 7: EAGE/SEG Salt dome problem (case of f=10 Hz, $927 \times 927 \times 287$ grid).
+Ritz and harmonic Ritz values (circles and crosses, respectively) of FGMRES(5) with four different variable preconditioners: \mathcal{T} (top left), $\mathcal{T}{2,V}$ (top right), $\mathcal{M}{3,V}$ (bottom left) and $\mathcal{M}{3,F}$ (bottom right) along convergence.
+Note that the same scales have been used for the four plots.

-Table 2 collects the number of preconditioner applications (Prec), computational times (T) and maximal requested memory (M) for these variants.
-With respect to the original two-grid cycle, the combined cycle is found to require a reduced number of preconditioner applications.
-Indeed, if we consider the case of f = 20 Hz, we remark a significant reduction of preconditioner applications when comparing the original twogrid preconditioner \mathcal{T} with the combined two-grid cycle $\mathcal{T}{2,V}$ (248 versus 73).
-This also leads to a dramatic reduction of computational times (3346 s versus 748 s at f = 20 Hz).
-The $\mathcal{T}{2,V}$ strategy always delivers the minimal computational times (see bold values in Table 2) among all strategies.
-We also remark that the $\mathcal{M}{3,W}$ strategy is more attractive than the original two-grid preconditioner \mathcal{T} in terms of computational times at medium range frequencies.
-In Figure 6 we consider the case of f = 10 Hz and represent the Ritz and harmonic Ritz values collected at each cycle of FGMRES(5) during convergence.
-As shown in [32], this computation allows us to investigate the quality of the variable preconditioner at a cheap cost and we refer the reader to [24] for the definition of Ritz and harmonic Ritz values in this setting.
-Interestingly, the \mathcal{T} and $\mathcal{M}{3,W}$ preconditioners lead to several outliers or clusters located in specific parts of the complex plane (even in the vicinity of the origin), whereas all Ritz or harmonic Ritz values are located in the unit disk (reasonably away from the origin) for the $\mathcal{T}{2,V}$ preconditioner.
-Finally, we note that the combined cycle used as a preconditioner of FGMRES(5) is also efficient when solving the largest frequency case (f = 40 Hz).
+In Figure 7 we consider the case of f = 10 Hz and represent the Ritz and harmonic Ritz values collected at each cycle of FGMRES(5) during convergence.
+As shown in [35], this computation allows us to investigate the quality of the variable preconditioner at a cheap cost and we refer the reader to [26] for the definition of Ritz and harmonic Ritz values in this setting.
+Interestingly, the \mathcal{T} , $\mathcal{M}{3,V}$ and $\mathcal{M}{3,F}$ preconditioners lead to several outliers or clusters located in specific parts of the complex plane (even in the vicinity of the origin), whereas all Ritz or harmonic Ritz values are located in the unit disk (reasonably away from the origin) for the $\mathcal{T}{2,V}$ preconditioner.
+Finally, we note that the combined cycle $\mathcal{T}{2,V}$ used as a preconditioner of FGMRES(5) is also efficient when solving the largest frequency case (f = 40 Hz).
 A moderate number of preconditioner applications (283) and a low memory requirement (about 2.3 TB) are required to solve approximately this truly challenging case.
 This can be considered as a very satisfactory result and proves the usefulness of the algorithm on this realistic test case.

-Remarks We have also performed some numerical experiments with a larger value of the restarting parameter m in the outer Krylov subspace method FGMRES(m) (m = 10,results not shown here).
-At f = 20 Hz, a reduction of preconditioner applications is obtained for each strategy leading to a decrease of 10% in computational times.
+Remarks We have also performed some numerical experiments with a larger value of the restarting parameter m in the outer Krylov subspace method FGMRES(m) (m=10, results not shown here).
+At f=20 Hz, a reduction of preconditioner applications is obtained for each strategy leading to a decrease of 10% in computational times.
 This slight improvement comes however at a price of increased memory requirements.
 Keeping memory consumption as low as possible is an important issue in this application since we target the solution of multiple right-hand side problems with preconditioned block flexible Krylov subspace methods as discussed in [9].
-Thus we have preferred to focus on preconditioned FGMRES(5) in this section and to show the related performance even for such moderate value of the restarting parameter m.
-We refer the reader to [40] for a theoretical analysis of inner-outer methods when the outer and the inner methods are the same (FGMRES and GMRES in our setting).
+Hence we have preferred to focus on preconditioned FGMRES(5) in this section and to show the related performance even for such moderate value of the restarting parameter m.
+We refer the reader to [43] for a theoretical analysis of inner-outer methods when the outer and the inner methods are the same (FGMRES and GMRES in our setting).
 It is notably proved that by using preconditioners which are Krylov methods the global iteration is maintained within a larger Krylov subspace.